vickmuir/Backup/index.md

 3. Click anywhere on the row for the wanted EVault backup to expand the view.
 4. Click **WebCC Login** to start the WebCC client in your browser.

-## Configuring EVault agent in WebCC
+## Configuring backup agent in WebCC

 After you ordered your EVault service and the agent is installed on the server, you can start creating backups of your data.
 Follow these steps to configure your agent, retention schedule and start your first backup job.

-1. Log in to WebCc.
+1. Log in to WebCC.
 2. Click **All Agents**> **Unconfigured Agents**.
 3. Click **This is a new Agent I would like to configure** link.
 Step through the process and enter the following information:
    1. Agent configuration - provide agent description, click **Next**.